 Still have energy after your ghost tour?

-Of course you do, you’re in New Orleans!
+Of course you do, you’re visiting New Orleans!

-On your last night in the city, give it a classic New Orleans goodbye by heading out for a bit of nightlife: travel to either Bourbon Street or Frenchmen Street–either whichever one you didn’t hit up on night one in New Orleans, or stick with what you know.
+On your last night in the city, give it a classic New Orleans goodbye by heading out for a bit of nightlife: travel to either Bourbon Street or Frenchmen Street–either whichever one you didn’t hit on your first day in New Orleans, or stick with what you know.